David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 - Currently visible

 **Steps**:
+1. Login as company rep
-1. Select "7.
+2. Select "7.
 Toggle Internship Visibility"
-2. Enter internship ID
+3. Enter internship ID

 **Expected Result**:
-- Visibility toggled to OFF
+- "Visibility toggled to: OFF" message
-- Message confirms change
-- Students cannot see internship in available list
+- Students cannot see internship in available list (verify by logging in as student)
-- Students with existing applications can still view
+- Students with existing applications can still view their applications

+**Verify**:
+1. Toggle back to ON
+2. Message: "Visibility toggled to: ON"
+3. Students can now see it again

 ---